cate-art/ANN-Option-Pricing-/README.md

-This repository contains the code I used during my [master thesis](https://drive.google.com/file/d/10HyWkxlwQhEKOBWlki_VtLC-yPQkAnAL/view?usp=sharing) where I do a comparison between the Black and Scholes model and Artificial NeuralNetworks for option pricing and deltahedging strategy.
+This repository contains the code I used during my [master thesis](https://drive.google.com/file/d/10HyWkxlwQhEKOBWlki_VtLC-yPQkAnAL/view?usp=sharing) where I do a comparison between the Black and Scholes model and Artificial Neural Networks for option pricing and delta hedging strategy.